Traditional upholstery

 The upholstery process

 The process of traditional upholstery involves a series of steps applied in a defined sequence.
-Yet, every individual type of antique seating would need to be approached differently. read more.....
+Yet, every individual type of antique seating would need to be approached differently, depending on period of the item of seating, frame shape and lines, and also determined by what part is being upholstered (seat, arm, inside back and outside back). read more.....

 Caring for your item